tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 Finding the number of variants per species and the number of proteins per variant
 ---------------------------------------------------------------------------------

-Suppose we had a FASTA file containing only five entries with the description lines below.
+Suppose we had a FASTA file containing only four entries with the description lines below.

 .. code-block:: none